San Francisco 49ers: Super Bowl XXIX champions (1994)

-The 49ers made the playoffs in 1995 and again in 1996, being eliminated by the Green Bay Packers both times in the Divisional Round.
-On January 17, 1997, George Seifert retired as 49ers head coach.
-On the same day as Seifert's retirement, the 49ers hired Cal head coach Steve Mariucci as his replacement.
+The 49ers finished with a 11–5 record, won the division, and made the playoffs in 1995.
+The team finished with a 12–4 record and made the postseason in 1996.
+In both 1995 and 1996, they were eliminated by the Green Bay Packers both times in the Divisional Round.
+On January 17, 1997, George Seifert resigned as 49ers head coach.
+On the same day as Seifert's resignation, the 49ers hired Cal head coach Steve Mariucci as his replacement.
 At the time, Mariucci only had one year of head-coaching experience at any level.
 The first game of the 1997 season against the Tampa Bay Buccaneers was a disaster, as both quarterback Steve Young and receiver Jerry Rice went down with injuries.
 Rice appeared to be out for the season with a serious knee injury, while Young left the game with one of the many concussions he suffered throughout his career.
 However, the team overcame adversity: Young returned two weeks later, and with the league's number one defense, the 49ers finished the season with a 13–3 record which included an 11-game winning streak which was the longest by a rookie head coach at the time, and the 49ers became the quickest team in NFL history to clinch their division at the time.
 Rice returned for one and a half quarters in week 16 against the Denver Broncos, before getting another injury to his knee (unrelated to the first one).
 In the playoffs the 49ers defeated the Minnesota Vikings 38–22, advancing to the NFC championship game for the first time since 1994, where they again met the Green Bay Packers at Candlestick Park, but lost 23–10.

 During that season Eddie DeBartolo Jr. was involved in a corruption investigation regarding Louisiana Governor Edwin Edwards and one of his Mississippi riverboat casinos.
 DeBartolo later pleaded guilty to a failure to report a felony charge in 1998.
 He was suspended from active control of the 49ers for one year.
 His sister, Denise, and her husband, Dr. John York, took over operations of the team.

 In 1998, Jerry Rice finally returned from his knee injury week 1 against the New York Jets, a game best remembered for running back Garrison Hearst's 96-yard touchdown run in overtime to win the game.
 The 49ers had the 2nd most productive offense in league history.
 Young, who was questioned if his concussion history would put an end to his career, had his best season, throwing for 4,170 yards, 36 touchdowns and only 12 interceptions.
 A healthy Jerry Rice, 3rd-year player Terrell Owens, and 4th-year player J.J.
 Stokes became the first WR-trio in team history to catch at least 60 passes in the same season, Hearst ran for 1,570 yards and 7 touchdowns while averaging 5.1 yards per carry.
 The 49ers finished 12–4, their 16th straight winning season (all with 10 wins or more), earning a wildcard berth.